Integrability from categorification and the 2-Kac-Moody Algebra: Strict Lie 2-bialgebras and Lie 2-algebra cocycles

+Now provided $R^\odot\in\mathfrak{g}_0\odot\mathfrak{g}_{-1}$ is non-degenerate, it determines a non-degenerate bilinear form $\langle-,-\rangle=\langle-,-\rangle_{\odot}$ on $\g$, up to a scalar factor.
+Similar to the Lie 1-algebra case, this scalar factor can be fixed by choosing $R^\odot$ to be a {quadratic 2-Casimir} of $\mathfrak{g}$ as in \textbf{Definition \ref{2casimir}}.
+In other words, a solution $R$ of the 2-graded classical Yang-Baxter equations in fact makes $\g$ into a \textit{balanced} Lie 2-bialgebra.

+\begin{remark} It is important to note that the 2-graded $r$-matrix does \textit{not} give rise to solutions of the {Zamolodchikov tetrahedron equations} \cite{Zamolodchikov:1980,Kuniba_2023}, but it is known that they both are crucial data involved in the structure of braided monoidal 2-categories (cf. \cite{Kapranov:1994,neuchl1997representation,Chen1:2025?}) --- the 2-$r$-matrix is an "infinitesimal" incarnation of the braiding \cite{Kemp_2025}.
+The relation between the 2-graded Yang-Baxter equations and the tetrahedron equations is not yet clear at the moment. \end{remark}

-defines a Lie 2-algebra structure on the dual $\g^*[1]$, where $f\in\mathfrak{g}_{-1}^*,g\in\mathfrak{g}_0^*$.
-The 2-cocycle conditions \eqref{2cocycoh} imply precisely the Koszul identities of $[\cdot,\cdot]_*$ \cite{Bai_2013}.
-This interplay of the 2-Casimir $R^\odot$ and the 2-coboundary $R^\wedge$ is what we shall use in the following to develop our theory of higher integrability.
+The interplay of the quadratic 2-Casimir $R^\odot$ and the 2-coboundary $R^\wedge$, as dictated by the 2-graded classical Yang-Baxter equations \eqref{2cybe}, is the crucial datum in the following that allows us to develop our theory of higher integrability.